 Does ministry feel like your next step?
-Are you dreaming of giving sermons, being a witness to people in the dance of their lives, advocating for a healthy and just social system?
+Do you dream of offering spiritual support and guidance, standing with people at the turning points of their lives, advocating for a healthy and just social system?
 Do you wish to celebrate the mystery, not just on Sunday but every day?
+Considering ministry is just the start of the process.

-Harvard Divinity School is also a popular choice.
+Harvard Divinity School (in Cambridge, Massachusetts) is also popular among UU ministerial students.

 - Waterloo Lutheran Seminary, Waterloo, Ontario